When is a business required to register for VAT?

-If you have a business that sells either goods or services to businesses and/or consumers either domestically or abroad, then you may need to register for VAT in each country you sell into.
+If you have a business that sells either goods or services to businesses and/or consumers either domestically or abroad, then you may need to register for VAT.

 When does my business need to register for VAT?

 The rules around VAT registration vary in each tax jurisdiction.
-The VAT thresholds in each country are unique and may even vary according to the business activity performed by your company.
-If your company is performing any of the below taxable activities (or any other activities that are deemed taxable), you must adhere to the VAT laws of the country where the supply arises – which can include VAT registration, and periodic VAT returns or VAT filings.
+The local VAT thresholds in each country are unique and may even vary for the provision of goods or services.
+If your company is performing any of the below taxable activities (or any other activities that are deemed taxable), you must adhere to the VAT laws of the country where the supply arises – which can include VAT registration, and periodic VAT returns and statistical filings.

 Examples of activities in foreign countries that may trigger VAT obligations:

 - Importing goods into the country for onward sale or distribution,

 - Storing goods in a warehouse for onward sale or distribution,

 - Selling goods over the internet (turnover thresholds apply),

 - Providing telecommunications, broadcasting or electronic services to consumers.